The Aldeyjarfoss waterfall is a wonderful off the beaten path experience in North Iceland.

-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-About the Aldeyjarfoss waterfall
+Why visit the Aldeyjarfoss waterfall in Iceland?

-Like Godafoss, the Aldeyjarfoss waterfall, situated on the Skjálfandafljót River, is fed by the Vatnajökull glacier.
+Like Godafoss, the Aldeyjarfoss waterfall is situated on the Skjálfandafljót River, which is fed by the Vatnajökull glacier.

 The drop is not that impressive, but the surrounding landscape brings drama which is why it is one of my favorite waterfalls.
+Have a look:

-Although those columns ares not as straight and defined as the ones of Svartifoss, I think Aldeyjarfoss is more fascinating with different shapes and layers in the rock walls.
+Although those columns are not as straight and defined as the ones of Svartifoss, I think Aldeyjarfoss is more fascinating with different shapes and layers in the rock walls.

 I do recommend the boring drive off the beaten track to admire the unique ‘architecture’ of this waterfall.